Introduction

 If you are a hardware or software developer, you can integrate FreeDV into your project using the LGPL-licensed FreeDV API.

-FreeDV is being developed by an international team of radio amateurs working together on coding, design, user interface and testing.
+FreeDV is being developed by an international team of radio amateurs working together on DSP, coding, design, user interface and testing.
+The project is managed by a 5 person Project Leadership Team (PLT).
+Current development is being generously funded by an ADRC grant and our Financial Sponsor is the Software Freedom Conservancy.
 FreeDV is open source software, released under the GNU Lesser Public License version 2.1.
 The modems and Codec 2 speech codec used in FreeDV are also open source.

 News